Meaningful Youth Participation – updated 2022

 11. Be Open to scrutiny and criticisms and have a clear way to put things right .
 This could be through an ongoing feedback/suggestions process or part of a review.
 It you are committed to listening to young people then this will be great of example of how you take all their views seriously.
 We can always improve.

-1/ Have an informed discussion at board level, informed and if possible, in dialogue with those young people already available to you, or in your network those who are already engaged by others, about the purpose, benefit and impact of promoting youth voice, participation and leadership in your organisation – making sure you are clear you distinguish between listening to and engaging young people in roles.
-Revisit regularly and be open to external review/scrutiny and benchmarking.
+1/ Purpose Have an informed discussion at board level, informed and if possible, in dialogue with those young people already available to you, or in your network those who are already engaged by others, about the purpose, benefit and impact of promoting youth voice, participation and leadership in your organisation – making sure you are clear you distinguish between listening to and engaging young people in roles.
+Review and revisit your purpose regularly and be open to external review/scrutiny and benchmarking.

-2/ Refer to other organisations good practice, read good practice guides, talk to staff and young people in organisations you know, or commission advice and research what works.
+2/ Listen to young people Talk with other organisations who are already working with young people and learn from their good practice, read good practice guides, talk to staff and young people in organisations you know, or commission advice and research what works.
 Invite existing youthvoice pioneers to take part in your training of staff and your #nextgen of youth people.

 3/ Appoint a youth voice/participation champion on the board and in your staff team, and be careful not to stereo type this role to a young person.

-4/ Customise your plan to your needs relative to you starting point.
+4/ Customise your plan relative to your needs and starting point.
 Don’t try to do everything in one go, and follow a logical sequence of steps that prepares, equips and empowers young people to succeed in their roles.
 Take your time and embed this as normal as inclusion and diversity policies.
 It’s a commitment not a project.

 5/ Beware of tokenism and window dressing.
 Focus on change not just process.
 Be wary of not being just “seen to be participating” – but record and publish content, commitments and results.
 ‘Meaningful participation’ should be full of meaning to those who participate and to the organisation that uses it.